ResearchComputing/Container_tutorial_Spring_2020/singularity_tutorial.md

 singularity inspect --runscript mytranslator.sif
 ```

-...you'll notice that the runscript calls a script in `/opt` called `text_translate.py`.
+You'll notice that the runscript calls a script in `/opt` called `text_translate.py`.

-#### Let's make a writable _local_ copy of `text_translate.py` in our present working directory and edit it to change the output language from German to French:
+#### Next, let's make a writable _local_ copy of `text_translate.py` in our present working directory and edit it to change the output language from German to French:

 _first, copy the file_
 ```